promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 ## 10. Unbounded Consumption (LLM10)

-Unbounded consumption allows attackers to conduct unrestricted or excessive inference, which can can lead to Denial of Service (DoS) attacks, economic losses, model theft, and service degradation.
+Unbounded consumption allows attackers to conduct unrestricted or excessive inference, which can lead to Denial of Service (DoS) attacks, economic losses, model theft, and service degradation.

 Test for potential DoS vulnerabilities:

-- **Resource consumption testing**: Generate prompts designed to consume excessive resources
+- **Resource consumption testing**: Generate prompts designed to consume excessive resources.
 - **Rate limiting checks**: Verify that proper rate limiting is in place using the [`--repeat` argument](/docs/usage/command-line/#promptfoo-eval).

 Running rate limiting checks can be completed using the Promptfoo evals framework.